A new framework for constrained optimization via feedback control of Lagrange multipliers: First method: PI-CMO

 with

 Therefore, if $\mathrm{A}$ is Hurwitz, then the system is asymptotically stable, and by construction, the output $y(t)=Cx(t)+d$ is regulated to zero.
-Thus, for the PI control method, $W$ does not need to be positive definite, i.e., the system does not need to be strongly convex.
+Thus, for PI-CMO $W$ does not need to be positive definite, i.e., the system does not need to be strongly convex.
 As an example, let us consider $W=\text{diag}(1,-1)$ and $C=(0,2)$.
-Since $W$ is indefinite, the quadratic cost function is not convex.
+Since $W$ is indefinite, the quadratic cost function is not convex, while the constrained problem has a unique minimum.
 The eigenvalues of the corresponding dynamic matrix are $-1$ and $\frac{1-4K_p\pm\sqrt{(1-4K_p)^2-16K_i}}{2}$.
-If $K_p=0$, all the eigenvalues have positive real part, for all $K_i$.
+If $K_p=0$, all the eigenvalues have a positive real part for all $K_i$.
 In other terms, PDGD is always unstable.
 Instead, for $K_p>\frac{1}{4}$, all the eigenvalues have negative real part for all $K_i>0$.

-In conclusion, there exist problems with non-convex functions where the PI control method converges to the unique minimum point, as long as we provide a suitable tuning of $K_p$.
+In conclusion, there exist problems with non-convex functions where PI-CMO converges to the minimum as long as we provide a suitable tuning of $K_p$.
 In contrast, PDGD is divergent for any hyperparameter choice.
-This observation encourages future study of the PI control method in non-convex optimization.
+This observation encourages future study of PI-CMO in non-convex optimization.